Black Reel Awards of 2017

 The 17th Annual Black Reel Awards ceremony, presented by the Foundation for the Augmentation of African-Americans in Film (FAAAF) and honoring the best films of 2016, took place on February 16, 2017, beginning at 8:00 p.m.
-EST (5:00p.m.
+EST (5:00 p.m.
 PST).
 During the ceremony, FAAAF will present the Black Reel Awards in 28 categories.

 Moonlight led all films with 13 nominations.